 Our Rich History

 Today, NLAPW promotes and conducts literary, educational, and charitable activities in the fields of Letters, Art and Music.
 The mission remains to encourage, recognize and promote the production of creative work of professional standard in the fine arts.
-Our official League Headquarters in the Pen Arts Building, part of the DuPont Historical District in Washington, D.C.
-Our archives chronical the legacy of the illustrious members, such as Vinnie Ream, Eleanor Roosevelt, Pearl Buck, Amy Beach, Georgia O’Keeffe, Grandma Moses, Erma Bombeck, Maya Angelou, Rosalyn Carter, Hillary Clinton, and Eudora Welty.
+Our official League Headquarters is in the Pen Arts Building, part of the DuPont Historical District in Washington, D.C.
+Our archives chronicle the legacy of the illustrious members, such as Vinnie Ream, Eleanor Roosevelt, Pearl Buck, Amy Beach, Georgia O’Keeffe, Grandma Moses, Erma Bombeck, Maya Angelou, Rosalyn Carter, Hillary Clinton, and Eudora Welty.

 SOURCE: https://www.sarasotapenwomen.org/history